 - V-11.
 Scheduling.
 All scheduling for Regulatory labor shall ultimately result in the estimation of FTEs at each funding level and should be broken out by business line providing support to the program.
 IMPORTANT: In order to insure that labor requests are considered, districts should be certain that the appropriate number of FTEs are reflected in the appropriate Primary Business Line (REG) in P2.
-Note previous year carryover should also be included in scheduled amounts. - V-12.
+Note previous year carryover should also be included in basic and adjusted schedule amounts. - V-12.
 Points of Contact.
-Questions pertaining to policies, procedures, or format of the Regulatory Program activity should be referred to HQ USACE, CECW-CO-R. - V-13.
+Questions pertaining to policies, procedures, or format of the Regulatory Program activity should be referred to HQUSACE, CECW-CO-R. - V-13.
 Submission Requirements.
 See TABLE 2 in the MAIN part of this EC for applicable suspense dates for submission of budget data. - V-14.
 Division Funding & Staffing Summary.
-Districts are to include any specific study, EIS, program or administration initiative request in TABLE V-2.
-These items should be listed by name and include specific dollar amounts as well as projected FTEs needed to accomplish the task at the given level.
-This submission will be a subset of what is included in TABLE V-3 to gain visibility on the level of effort needed for studies and EISs.

-In addition, each district will prepare and submit electronically to its division office the funding and staffing information summary in TABLEV-3.
-Level 2 and 3 calculations should be cumulative and include the subsequent level request. (e.g. Level 1 \$5,000,000.00, Level 2 \$6,500,000.00, Level 3 \$8,000,000.00).
-A Staffing (FTE) summary should be developed from the resource requirements of each Funding Level created in P2.
+Districts are to include any specific request in TABLE V-2.
+These items should be listed by EIS name and include specific dollar amounts as well as projected FTEs needed to accomplish the task at the given level.
+To gain visibility on the level of effort needed for EISs.
+This submission will be a subset of what is included in TABLE V-3.
+Submission of the table does not imply that funding will be provided, rather it identifies the potential need for funds that may be required and should be funded by the district.
+If district funds are insufficient to cover costs, funds from other districts within the division should be used.
+Requirements for the next FY should be assessed near the end of the current FY and will involve a review of any carryover or projected shortfalls. - a.
+Table V-4 is a new table added in the FY 2018 development EC to track science and technology initiatives and knowledge management support proposed in district offices to support the Regulatory Program lines of effort tracked in the 300 account.
+Level 1 funding for science/technology initiatives will also be a subset of what is included in TABLE V-3. - b.
+In addition, each district will prepare and submit electronically to its division office the funding and staffing information summary in TABLE V-3.
+Level 2 and 3 calculations should be cumulative and include the subsequent level request. (e.g., Level 1 \$5,000,000, Level 2 \$6,500,000, Level 3 \$8,000,000).
+A staffing (FTE) summary should be developed from the resource requirements of each funding level created in P2.
 The summary should include any items a district listed in TABLE V-3.
-Note - these only include GRF funded positions and do NOT include those from any Section 214 or other funding agreements.
+Note these only include General Regulatory Funded (GRF) positions and do NOT include those receiving funding from any funding agreements (e.g., WRDA Section 214, Section 139(j), etc.).
 A separate data request (for the annual WRDA reports) will be completed for Section 214 or other funded agreements.
 Divisions will consolidate the districts responses and forward these to HQUSACE electronically in an excel table format.
 A separate table will be provided for each district.
 In addition, the division table will sum district amounts for each category and level (cumulatively).
-Divisions will include the division office amounts for Administrative Appeals RO in the summary table.
-All tables will be included in one excel file, with separate worksheets for each district and one for the division summary, which would include the division RO FTE and cost information (column 2 and 3 of TABLE V-3).
+Divisions will include the division office amounts for the administrative appeals RO in the summary table.
+All tables will be included in one excel file, with separate worksheets for each district and one for the division summary, which will include the division RO FTE and cost information (column 2 and 3 of TABLE V-3).